 All division and unit heads meet to discuss, review and develop Center policies; issues regarding scientific program planning, facilities/property, primate/animal resources, information technology, environmental health and safety, administrative services and public relations/information are addressed.
 Minutes of meetings are available to Center staff.

 The promotions committee evaluates candidates, including scientific staff and veterinary staff, for promotion according to procedures described in the Promotions Policy.
 All employees participate in the annual OHSU personnel evaluation process.

 Research Integrity Office

 ONPRC also has a Research Integrity Office which has the responsibility to assure compliance with all regulations related to animal research, staff training and safety on the West Campus.
 The Research Integrity Office works closely with the IACUC, the Institutional Biosafety Committee (IBC), the West Campus Attending Veterinarian, the IACUC chair, the Biosafety Officer and the Occupational Health nurse.
-The Research Integrity Office also works closely with the Division of Comparative Medicine to assure proper training of animal technicians and research staff.
+The Research Integrity Office also works closely with Animal Resources & Research Services to assure proper training of animal technicians and research staff.

 There are four agencies that regulate the use of animals in research.

 1. One is the Public Health Service (PHS), which issues the PHS Policy on Humane Care and Use of Laboratory Animals.
 The recommendations in this policy statement have the force of law under the Health Research Extension Act (PL99-158) passed in 1985.
 Among other things, both the Health Research Extension Act and the PHS Policy require the existence of an Institutional Animal Care and Use Committee (IACUC) at each institution that conducts research with funds from federal sources.
 The IACUC is composed of individuals from the institution and the community, and they review (and must approve) all proposed research projects involving live vertebrates.
 They also conduct inspections of facilities.